-You can, and should, put your phone into airplane mode, or turn it off when studying.
-You must be aware the hearing the Facebook message beep is going to leave you wondering who it is and what they want.
+You can, and should, put your phone into airplane mode, or turn it off when studying, and must be aware the hearing the Facebook message beep, is going to leave you wondering who it is and what they want.
 You will not work efficiently until you stop working and look at the message!

 So no noise from your cell phone now, that’s going to help a lot.
 But what about noise we can’t control?